 It's a bubbly, gooey, good thing.
 Let it cool (at least until you can stand to put it in your mouth) and serve with some ice cream:

 It's really, really good!
 The sweet cicely lends a tiny bit of anise flavor, but it's very subtle.
 Like salt used in small quantities, it functions as a flavor enhancer (of the fruit) rather than as a flavor on its own.
-So don't worry about your pies tasting like licorice or anything--not a problem.
+So don't worry about your pies tasting like licorice or anything — it’s not a problem.

 I used more this past weekend in a peach pie, and it was also great!
 Although you should probably tell people about it if you use it with light-colored fruits so they don't wonder if you put spinach in your peach pie (which I had a kid ask about, but ultimately he liked it).
 More on the peach pie later.